GOEIC Certification Requirements for Exporting to Egypt

 - Product category declarations

-Failure to complete required factory registration may prevent products from entering the Egyptian market.
+Failure to complete required registration procedures may prevent products from entering the Egyptian market.

 Certificate of Conformity (CoC) Requirements

-For certain products, a Certificate of Conformity (CoC) may be required as part of the certification process.
+For certain products, a Certificate of Conformity (CoC) may be required as part of the import process.

-The CoC serves as evidence that products comply with applicable regulatory and technical requirements.
+The CoC serves as evidence that products comply with applicable technical and regulatory requirements.

 Supporting information may include: